Copp31/Code-parts/README.md

 - There's a summary of the script at the beginning of each .txt file :

 ```
-// To get a clear summary of items when you have item's name and quantity
+// To get a clear summary of items when you have the item's name and quantity

 let array = [];